life span? What You Eat Matters (Research)

 What you eat has been shown to determine your lifespan.
 No matter where you start, good eating habits will help you live longer.

-Mercedes Sotos-Pieto, an assistant professor at the Autonomous University of Madrid in Spain and an adjunct professor at Harvard School of Public Health, and his team studied how the choices we make about what we eat affect our longevity and risk of disease.
+Mercedes Sotos-Pieto, an assistant professor at the Autonomous University of Madrid in Spain and an adjunct professor at Harvard School of Public Health, and his team studied how the choices we make regarding what we eat affect our longevity and risk of disease.
 No matter what age you start improving your eating habits, reducing your intake of processed foods full of salt, sugar, and other additives and eating more nutritious foods like fruits, vegetables, nuts, beans, seafood and whole grains can be beneficial for your health, a new study found .

 Of course, the earlier you start eating healthy, the better.
 Healthy eating habits from an early age significantly increase life expectancy.
-However, it has been found that improving eating habits after middle age can still increase lifespan.
+However, it has been found that improving eating habits following middle age can still increase lifespan.

-The researchers followed about 74,000 adults between the ages of 30 and 75 for over 20 years.
+The researchers followed regarding 74,000 adults between the ages of 30 and 75 for over 20 years.
 During that time, their diet and lifestyle were analyzed, and changes in the food they consumed were recorded.
 The researchers assessed diet quality using several scoring systems, including the Alternate Healthy Eating Index (AHEI), developed by nutrition experts at the Harvard TH Chan School of Public Health.

 The index is designed to give low scores to unhealthy foods and high scores to healthy foods.
 Foods rich in unsaturated fats and heart-healthy omega-3 fatty acids, such as fruits, vegetables, nuts, seeds, beans, whole grains and fish, avocados and olive oil, for example, rank high on foods that score high.
 Foods high in added sugar, pizza, french fries, and other junk foods are among the low-scoring foods.
 The more nutritious food you eat and the less junk food you eat, the higher your score.